 5a.
 The UE-to-network relay sends a Direct Security Mode Command message to the Remote UE (see 6.5.2.2).
 This message contains the KNRP Freshness Parameter 2 and protected based on the session key (KNRP-SESS) derived from KNRP.
+The Direct Security Mode Command message is integrity protected using the integrity protection key (KNRPIK) derived from the session key (KNRP-SESS).

 Editor’s Note: How to support flexibility between remote UE and relay UE is FFS.

 5b.
 The Remote UE derives KNRP from its PRUK, RSC, KNRP Freshness Parameter 1 and the received KNRP Freshness Parameter 2.
 It then derives the session key (KNRP-SESS) in the same manner as the UE-to-network relay and processes the Direct Security Mode Command.
+The Remote UE further derives the integrity protection key (KNRPIK) and encryption key (KNRPEK) from the session key (KNRP-SESS).
+Then, the Remote UE checks the integrity of the Direct Security Mode Command message.
+If the integrity check is successful, the Remote UE is assured that the UE-to-network relay is authorized to provide the relay service.

-Then, the Remote UE responds with a Direct Security Mode Complete message to the UE-to-network relay.
+5c.
+The Remote UE responds with a Direct Security Mode Complete message to the UE-to-network relay.
+The Direct Security Mode Complete message is ciphered and integrity protected.